HyperTesto/hypertesto.me/content/page/about/index.en.md

 ## IT

-As a true *"mountain algorithm"*, I enjoy climbing the highest peaks and tackling the most complex programming problems (hear how good that sounds).
+As a true *"mountain algorithm"*, I enjoy climbing the highest peaks and tackling the most complex and challenging programming problems (hear how good that sounds).

 I find satisfaction in solving code puzzles as if they were intricate paths, and when I manage to find the right solution, it's like reaching the top of a towering mountain (actually, it's often more like investigating a murder case where I myself am the culprit).